Stuttgart Österfeld station: History

 In 1990 the Hewlett-Packard(HP) company planned a development in an open area at the site of the proposed station and announced it would create 3,500 jobs when completed.
 Mayor Manfred Rommel requested that the then Bundesbahndirektion Stuttgart (the local Deutsche Bundesbahn railway division) implement the construction option, so that the council could approve the location of the HP development plan.
-The Bundesbahndirektion expected that the extended journey times due to the additional stop would require additional S-Bahn trains and decided to increase the number of passengers and thus the profitability of the station by building a park-and-ride facility, which opened together with the station in the spring of 1993 in time for the opening of the International Garden Festival on the Killesberg in order to relieve parking and traffic in the vicinity of the exhibition grounds.
+The Bundesbahndirektion expected that the extended journey times due to the additional stop would require additional S-Bahn trains and decided to increase the number of passengers and thus the profitability of the station by building a park-and-ride facility.
+It opened together with the station in the spring of 1993 in time for the opening of the International Garden Festival on the Killesberg in order to relieve parking and traffic in the vicinity of the exhibition grounds.
 Because of the time taken for the design and approvals, construction could only begin in July 1992.
 Despite the time pressure and because of the continued operations of the S-Bahn, this work was carried out mostly at night.
 This led to high construction costs in excess of 15 million DM and the station was opened on 17 April 1993, in time for the festival.
 The car park and the station were not well used by visitors to the festival.

 HP abandoned its development plans, however.
 The resulting loss of revenue was taken over by the city of Stuttgart in accordance with its contract with Deutsche Bundesbahn.

 Later a Böblingen-based company abandoned its plans to develop the site.
 Instead, the city built the STEP (Stuttgart Engineering Park) industrial park on the site, which included the headquarters of Debitel.
 This skyscraper is still an outstanding landmark, but since a merger it no longer houses the Debitel headquarters.